AyanMhd/imagesonification_project/README.md

 ---

-## 📸 Assignment 1: Image Data Extraction and Visualization
+## 📸 Part 1: Image Data Extraction and Visualization
 The objective of this assignment was to explore *image sonification* by extracting pixel data from a high-resolution galaxy image 🌠.
 Here's how it was achieved:

 - 🛠 *Data Extraction*: